 The Company has incurred net operating losses since inception.
 As of December 31, 2016 and 2017, the Company had an accumulated deficit of approximately \$29.7 million and \$62.2 million and has not generated positive cash flows from operations.
 Management believes that its existing financial resources are sufficient to continue operating activities at least one year past the issuance date of these consolidated financial statements.
-To date, the Company has been able to fund its operations through the issuance and sale of preferred units and convertible preferred stock in addition to the Company's license and collaboration agreement with AbbVie Biotechnology, Ltd. ("AbbVie").
+To date, the Company has been able to fund its operations through the issuance and sale of preferred units and convertible preferred stock in addition to the Company's license and collaboration agreement with AbbVie Biotechnology, Ltd. (â€æAbbVieâ€□).
 Future capital requirements will depend on many factors, including the timing and extent of spending on research and development and the market acceptance of the Company's products.
 There can be no assurance that, in the event the Company requires additional financing, such financing will be available at terms acceptable to the Company if at all.
-Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital not become available could have a material adverse effect on the Company's future financial results, financial position, and cash flows.
+Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital not become available could have a material adverse effect on the Company's ability to achieve its intended business objectives.
+These factors would have a material adverse effect on the Company's future financial results, financial position, and cash flows.